dvishal485/flipkart-scraper-api/index.md

 ### Note

 - All the amounts are in currency INR
-- You can also explore products by [passing an empty search command](https://flipkart-scraper-api.dvishal485.workers.dev/search/)
+- You can also explore products by passing an empty search command

+### Deprecation of hosted API

+This API is being shipped only as a Docker image now and **not as a hosted URL**, due to over-exploitation of the API and lack of funds & free-tier limitations.
+The hosted API URL has been taken down.
+[Check out Deployement](#deployment)

+The API has been [rewritten in Rust](#migration-from-js-to-rust).
+With this process, a multitude of unexpected errors have been addressed with improved accuracy and better scraping mechanism.
+[Refer issue #13](https://github.com/dvishal485/flipkart-scraper-api/issues/13) and [Refer issue #12](https://github.com/dvishal485/flipkart-scraper-api/issues/12).

 ---